Daiz/NoitaMods/README.md

 My personal mod collection for [Noita](https://noitagame.com/).
 You can install the mods by downloading this repository as a zip file and then extracting the results to your `[NOITA_GAME_PATH]\mods` folder.
 As for mods currently available:

+## Better Vampirism

+Vampirism also increases your drinking speed.
+With the default drinking speed Vampirism is extremely undesirable simply due to how long it takes to drink a huge pool of blood, which is what this mod aims to fix.

+Ideally, you would also gain HP from drinking blood from a flask directly (by right clicking a flask in your inventory), but unfortunately, this is not currently possible with the available modding APIs.
+Though this should really be a base game feature to begin with...

 ## Always Edit Wands Everywhere

 Start with Edit Wands Everywhere.
 Should also remove it from the Holy Mountain perk pool.